josuecb/carpool/README.md

 ![Sign In](img/img1.png)

 ### Register
-* You must create an account to verify your identity and drivers identity for safetity purposes.
+* You must create an account to verify your identity and drivers identity for safety purposes.
 ![Register](img/img2.png)

 ### Choose a place